 More Information About the Responsibilities of our Care Coordination Staff

 Insurance Referral Specialists: The Insurance Referral Specialists coordinate subspecialists’ referrals.
 They schedule and coordinate appointments with the appropriate subspecialists providing them with demographics, insurance, diagnosis and medical/diagnostic information, as well as contact patients and/or caregivers with appointment information.
-Specific services include appointment scheduling and follow-up with subspecialists (cardiology, x-rays, ultrasounds, urology, etc.) and assistance with insurance pre-authorization and pre-certification (Commercial or TennCare).
+Specific services include appointment scheduling and follow up with subspecialists (cardiology, x-rays, ultrasounds, urology, etc.) and assistance with insurance pre-authorization and pre-certification (commercial insurance or TennCare).

 Durable medical equipment (wheelchairs, medical beds, etc.)

 Social Service Case Managers: Social Service Case Managers assist individuals and families in navigating social service systems to attain the highest quality of life.